timothyfraser/cat/index.md

 ### What is an "Order"?

-An **order** is a request to run emissions modeling for a specific geographic area (county) and year.
+An **order** is a request to run emissions modeling for a specific geographic area (county) and year through the **Cloud MOVES** system.
+Cloud MOVES is the distributed computing infrastructure that processes MOVES emissions calculations.
 When you create an order:

 1. You select a county (using FIPS code or county name) and year
 2. Optionally, you can upload custom MOVES input files to customize the modeling
-3. The system processes your order (typically takes 5-10 minutes)
+3. Cloud MOVES processes your order (typically takes 5-10 minutes)
 4. Results are available for download and visualization

 ### Geographic Areas